 Infrastructure is a key enabler for any economy to attain competitive and sustainable growth.
 There is no denying that the last two decades has seen a remarkable expansion of infrastructure in India, both in scale and reach.
 Ironically, it is the same infrastructure whose underdeveloped state acts as a constraint in the realization of our potential.
 At the heart of this lies the Public-Private Partnership (PPP) model.
-Any attempt to know what went wrong must come to grips with how we, as a nation, implemented the PPP model, what were the misses and what needs to be fixed?
+Any attempt to know what went wrong must come to grips with how we, as a nation, implemented the PPP model in infrastructure, what were the misses and what needs to be fixed?

 A PPP project essentially involves three major stakeholders – the government, the private developer and the bank.
 Each of these have their fair contribution in carving a failure out of a potentially successful concept.
 The model was initially developed to leverage the combined strengths of the government and private sector to meet India’s critical infrastructural needs.
 But a poorly implemented model has led to numerous projects going bust, increased the risk of loans turning into Non-Performing Assets (NPAs) and pushed developers on the brink of bankruptcy.